DRUMMER RYAN O’KEEFE

 Well…there are a couple of weeks off, so we’ll see?
 I don’t know?

 Have you ever been thinking about releasing live DVD?

 We’d love to you know.
 That’s something hopefully we get the budget for or whatever.
 But yeah, we always love to get that done.
 That’s probably something we’ll do later on down the track.
-But you know if the opportunity were to arise sometime then we’ll definitely embrace it if it does.
+The opportunity was to arise sometime, and we’ll embrace it if it does.